Best practices for using the InDesign Plug-in

 3. Don’t use spot or registration color

-• Convert all spot/pantone color to CMYK prior to uploading your PDF.
+• We do not support spot colors.
+Convert all spot/Pantone colors to CMYK prior to uploading your PDF.

 • Some spot colors can be converted at the press to a mix of CMYK, but depending on the complexity of your design (drop shadows, etc.) they may not translate correctly.
 This is why Blurb recommends not using spot colors at all.